Skip to Content

 Damages Recovered by the Estate (Survival Act)

-• Medical Expenses: All medical bills incurred from the date of injury up to the time of death.
+• Medical Expenses: All medical bills incurred from the date of injury to the time of death.

 The Pennsylvania Wrongful Death Claim Process